Rollercoaster (1999 film): Plot

 After playing around on the roller coaster, Ben catches Justin in the glass mirror house.
-Ben takes Justin back to his office and threatens to call the group home the teens came from.
+Ben takes Justin back to his office and threatens to call the group home that the teens came from.
 Justin pleads for him not to, and Ben puts the phone down.
 Meanwhile, Darren and Sanj have decided to smoke marijuana in one of the park restrooms, which Ben takes notice of on the security camera.
 Ben duct-tapes Justin to the chair and runs out of his office to apprehend them.
-He catches Sanj, Darren, and Cloe and gives them an ultimatum: clean up the park trash or leave.
+He catches Sanj, Darren, and Chloe and gives them an ultimatum: clean up the park trash or leave.

 Stick, however escapes being caught by hiding in a restroom stall.
 Ben returns to the bathroom and begins talking to Stick in a sexual manner.
 He then forces the stall that Stick is hiding in and begins making sexual advances on Stick, who fights back.
 The assault eventually ends with Ben forcing Stick to give him oral sex.
 Justin, still duct taped to the chair in the security office, sees the events unfold, and tries to escape, knowing that he would have been the victim if Ben had not noticed the kids in the bathroom.

 After the event, Ben tries to make casual talk with Stick and tells him "when your friends are done, you come back and see me okay?"
 Ben then leaves the restroom and returns to security office to find Justin tipped over in his chair.
 He grabs Justin's belongings and frees him from his constraints.
 Ben then leads Justin to the Octopus ride.
 Ben joyfully leads Justin to one of the cars and starts the ride.
 The other kids take notice and rush over to the ride.
 Ben claims that he is running the rides because the kids cooperated by cleaning up.
 After another ride on the Wave Swinger, Stick, looking distraught and much quieter than usual, rejoins the group.

 After a few more rides, the group goes to the Zipper.
 Darren states that he wants to ride with Ben.
 Darren convinces Ben to teach Stick how to run the ride.
 Reluctantly, Ben gets in the car and the others lock him and Darren in.
 Stick starts the ride, but Darrin yells for him to bring it down because he is sick.
 Darren jumps out of the ride and quickly locks the door on Ben.
 Stick then starts the ride, trapping Ben in.

-With the park all to themselves, the group makes snowballs out of snowcones and throws them at the Zipper car Ben is riding in.
+With the park all to themselves, the group makes snowballs out of snow cones and throws them at the Zipper car Ben is riding in.
 They then proceed to ride more rides.
 On the roller coaster, Stick admits to Chloe that he does not want Darren to go through with it because he is his best friend, which Chloe ignores.